ibrahimatay/ibrahimatay.github.io/index.md

 He is a specialist in application development, enterprise architecture, cloud-native technologies, integration architecture, service-oriented architecture (SOA), and microservices architecture.

-He holds a Master's degree in Engineering Management from Sakarya University.In addition, he has obtained the following professional certifications.
+He holds a Master's degree in Engineering Management from Sakarya University.
+In addition, he has obtained the following professional certifications.

 - The Open Group Architecture Framework (TOGAF) Certified
 - ITIL Foundation